Kinda-Nefarious/azure-resume-backend/README.md

 This is the backend of my static website the visitor counter.

-The visitor counter that is updated after each page visit is done through a function making use of C#
+The visitor counter that is updated after each page visit is done through a function making use of C#.

 You can see the [frontend](https://github.com/Kinda-Nefarious/azure-resume) here.